Global South Summer Program

-Led by Tulane faculty, this 4-5 week program will offer students the core course in finance for the BSM (FINE 3010) and a course on Globalization (ISIB 3010).
+Led by Tulane faculty, this 4-5 week program will offer students the core course in finance (FINE 3010) for the BSM degree and a course on globalization (ISIB 3010).
 Fully subsidized by the Altman Program, students will have the opportunity to explore as a group the cultural and business practices of a region where they would be unlikely to spend their junior year study abroad.
 The summer study abroad program has been held in Costa Rica, Vietnam, and most recently Thailand.

 The Altman Program covers most costs associated with this summer program.

 All Altman scholars spend a full year studying at a university in a region where the language they have chosen to study is spoken.
 While abroad, they learn how to interact in environments that are culturally, linguistically, socially, politically and economically very different from their own.
 Encountering and making sense of those differences while learning to live, study, work and thrive under them is an essential and meaningful component of the Altman Program.
 Many times, it is also a defining moment in students’ development as individuals, scholars, and professionals.
 Altman staff work closely with faculty and administrators in the School of Liberal Art's Center for Global Education and the A.B.
 Freeman School of Business's International Programs Office in order to identify programs abroad in which students can undertake coursework in their target language while also making progress towards the completion of their degrees.
 Each student will work closely with Altman staff and advisors in the CGE and the Business School to select the programs that meet their academic needs and personal interests.

 All students are required to take classes in their target language alongside other local university students and generally have the opportunity to live with a family.
 Students are not permitted to attend “island programs” where students enroll in specially designed courses for U.S. students, and the Altman Program regularly evaluates its abroad programs to ensure that a maximum degree of immersion is obtained.
 All abroad programs are also approved by the Office of Study Abroad and the A. B. Freeman School of Business.